 Getting involved at recruitment events

 This is where your company can really set itself apart from the masses.
-Instead of simply attending the event and being one of the many, take an active role and become one of the standout few.
+Recruitment events in 2019 CAN help your strategy - but instead of simply attending the event and being one of the many, take an active role and become one of the standout few.
 Not only will this help your recruitment team build authority within the industry in a personal light but it’s also an excellent opportunity for doing the same with the company brand.

 Do you have a rock star recruiter who consistently performs beyond your wildest expectations?
 Perhaps you have a savvy team member who has helped take your recruitment efforts to the next level through incorporating innovative techniques into your process.
 Or maybe your hiring manager is an expert on diversity.
 Whatever expertise your team can offer, there are always others willing to learn from them.

 |Speaking at recruitment events not only highlights the stellar work your team is doing but also shows those in attendance that you are a company that appreciates their efforts.|

 Perhaps some of those in attendance just might jump at the chance to work for you in the future.

 Sponsorship of a recruitment event may sound like an expensive undertaking but trust us when we say that it’s an investment well worth making.
 And there are two quite significant benefits to sponsorship that could result in a tangible return on that investment.

 The first is, of course, lead generation.
 While the attendees at your event may not be the target market that your company has in mind, the advertising for the event will, without doubt, reach some of your ideal customers and clients.
 But your leads don’t necessarily have to be customers; they could also be recruiters interested in joining your team or other professionals in attendance who may make ideal candidates for future roles.
 An engaging presentation or talk (we did just mention speaking!) that gives your team the chance to collect emails and contact details could give your candidate pipeline an unexpected boost.